andrii-semenov/PhD-thesis/README.md

 # PhD-thesis
 My PhD thesis
-The encoding cp-1251 in the main tex files is kept for a certain personal purpose, but utf-8 is recommended.
+The styles worked only with cp-1251 encoding for me.

 Everything should work out of the box, except some warnings.
-To use cyrilic in bibtex, use bibtexu in the settings of your editor.
+To use cyrilic in bibtex, use bibtexu in the settings of your editor, and add language entry in your bib file.